jcolag/entropy-arbitrage/2025-09-11-thine-own-self.md

  > **TALUR**: Remarkable set of teeth.
 Breath smells like, well, it doesn't have any smell, actually.
 You can close your mouth.
 Let's see.
 Heartbeat sounds a little odd, but seems very regular.
 Skin feels clammy, but you say you feel fine?

-You may recognize Talur as [Ronnie Claire Edwards](https://en.wikipedia.org/wiki/Ronnie_Claire_Edwards), probably mostly from her role as Corabeth on **The Waltons**.
+You may recognize Talur as {% wiki Ronnie_Claire_Edwards|Ronnie Claire Edwards|en %}, probably mostly from her role as Corabeth on **The Waltons**.

  > **SKORAN**: You, Ice man, where'd you find this?

-Less of a big deal than Talur, but you might recognize Skoran as [Mike Hagerty](https://en.wikipedia.org/wiki/Mike_Hagerty), whose career started in improv comedy and passed through many big sitcoms.
+Less of a big deal than Talur, but you might recognize Skoran as {% wiki Mike_Hagerty|Mike Hagerty|en %}, whose career started in improv comedy and passed through many big sitcoms.
 We actually saw him as Captain Larg in [*Redemption*]({% post_url 2024-05-02-redemption %}), though I didn't realize then that we'd see him again.

  > **GIA**: She died about a year ago.
 Father says she went to a beautiful place where everything is peaceful and everyone loves each other, and no one ever gets sick.
 Do you think there's really a place like that?
  >